WRANGLING MEDIA, RAISING GHOSTS:

 essay by Richard Speer

-Monica Lundy is a Bay Area-based artist gifted with an extraordinary technique; she is also, notably, a historian, a detective, a time-traveler, and a necromancer.
+Monica Lundy is an artist gifted with an extraordinary technique; she is also, notably, a historian, a detective, a time-traveler, and a necromancer.
 Through assiduous research of archival materials, she unearths vanished paradigms and reconjures them as haunting historical portraiture.
 Through the séance of art-making, she is able, effectively, to raise the spirits of people and places long since faded into obscurity and empower them to whisper their truths into contemporary ears.
 The material virtuosity with which she accomplishes this feat is something to behold.
 In the ten-plus years I have been writing about her work, I have marveled at the invention with which she finesses, wrangles, and sometimes flat-out strong-arms disparate media into sumptuous celebrations of time, memory, decay, and transformation.

 Lundy’s best-known paintings commemorate marginalized and disenfranchised populations whose names and images she culls from antiquarian ledgers and compendia: mental-hospital patients, sex workers, prison inmates, a host of lost souls and habitués of the demimondes of yesteryear.
 An enormous sense of empathy and compassion for her subjects radiates from her work with palpable intensity.
 I’ve often wondered where in her background this compassion and sensitivity toward the Other arises from—whether its origins lay in her girlhood as an Italian-American growing up amid the patriarchy of Saudi Arabia, a place where she felt very much a stranger in a strange land.
 Or whether it flows, at least in part, from the very nature of the media she deploys in her work, a mélange of visceral materials with many of the properties of the earth itself.
 By turns slathered with creamy gouache impasto, gelatinous and sensual; blackened with charcoal, ink, and coffee grounds; gleaming gold leaf and flecks of mica, mixed in with rusted steel; and clay cracked like a parched desert lakebed—these impossibly rich surfaces delight the viewer’s eye with unexpected tactility.